marios-code-path/demo-chat/chat-core/README.md

 Jackson requires @JsonTypeInfo and @JsonSubTypes when it's expected to deal with polymorphic objects.
 We then need to supply which types will be subclasses in @JsonSubTypes.

-The @JsonTypeInfo annotations lets us tell the ObjectMapper how to represent our object.
-In this case we want a wrapper object with Type name "Key" (Defined with @JsonTypeName) to emit an object looking like:
+The @JsonTypeInfo annotations configures JSON serialization constraints for an object.
+In this case we want a wrapper object using Type name "Key" (Defined with @JsonTypeName) to emit an object looking like:

-    "Key":{"id":"1"}
+    {"Key":{"id":"1"}}

+Thats it for our Serialization concerns...

 ### Warni**ng